hbashton/VIIPER/README.md

    (USBIP still requires a kernel driver, but this is generic and device _emulation_ code still lives in Userspace)
 - Users need USBIP installed once (built into Linux, usbip-win2 for Windows), after that VIIPER can run without additional dependencies or system-wide installation.

-VIIPER _currently_ comes in a single flavor:
+VIIPER comes in two distinct flavors:

 - a self-contained, (no dependencies) portable, standalone executable.
   providing a lightweight TCP based API for feeder application development.

-- There will eventually be a library version (libVIIPER) that you can link against directly from your application.
+- libVIIPER, a single shared library that allows you to emulate devices using USBIP directly from within your application.
-For more information, see [FAQ](#why-is-this-a-standalone-executable-that-i-have-to-interface-via-tcp-and-not-a-shared-object-library-in-itself)
+  See Examples for C and C# [here](./examples/libVIIPER)

+For why you should pick one over the other see the [FAQ](#why-choose-the-the-standalone-executable-and-interfacing-via-tcp-over-and-the-shared-object-libviiper-library)

 Beyond device emulation, VIIPER can proxy real USB devices for traffic inspection and reverse engineering.

 **Emulatable devices:**

 - Xbox 360 controller emulation; see [Devices › Xbox 360 Controller](docs/devices/xbox360.md)
 - HID Keyboard with N-key rollover and LED feedback; see [Devices › Keyboard](docs/devices/keyboard.md)
 - HID Mouse with 5 buttons and horizontal/vertical wheel; see [Devices › Mouse](docs/devices/mouse.md)
 - PS4 controller emulation; see [Devices › DualShock 4 Controller](docs/devices/dualshock4.md)
 - 🔜 Future plugin system allows for more device types (other gamepads, specialized HID)

 ## 🔌 Requirements